kailash-manasarovar/statement/docs/timeline/2026/august.md

 - It's amazing how the teeniest tiniest weeniest little bit of applied shame changes everything, doesn't it.
 - His story will be far more powerful than mine ever was; indeed, he knew *everything* I fought for my life to find out over the last few years already.
 - So what motivated him, what did God do that made us the most unusual world-saving duo in history?
-- What is [God retelling through Rumi](march.md#no-room-for-form-rumi) thousands of years ago?
+- What is [God retelling through Rumi](march.md#no-room-for-form-rumi) nearly a thousand years ago?
 - It's time we found out.
-- But really, the most worrying thing about all this new information is that the *powers-that-be* (Tyre, Egypt, Rome, etc.) have known about - and have never had any intention of stopping - the mass pedophilia and baby-rape machine that has seeped into the school and education systems of Spain, and Spanish hands are completely tied.
+- But really, the most worrying thing about all this new information is that the *powers-that-be* (Tyre, Egypt, Rome, etc.) have always known about - and have never had any intention of stopping - the mass pedophilia and baby-rape machine that has seeped into the school and education systems of Spain, while blocking the Spanish from doing anything to help their own children.
 - Why?